Aberdeen

 The fishermen who operated out of Aberdeen Bay during those former times lived on their junks; some still do.
 They were called Tanka, or "Boat People", and were originally non-Chinese people who arrived in China from present-day Malaysian islands during the Tang (CE 618-907) Dynasty.
 The Tanka were quite poor, flocked together, and did not have the best of habits.
 They were considered, as late as during the Qing (CE 1644-1911) Dynasty, as "mean" - hardly better than the Untouchables of Indian society - though, during the latter part of the Qing Dynasty, the government decided to help these people, duly passing edicts which raised their social status.
 Many of them were thereafter assimilated into mainstream Chinese society, while some remained as "Boat People".

-The "Tanka" of today are mostly poor Chinese villagers from mainland China who eke out a subsistence living as old-fashioned fishermen in Aberdeen Bay (the original Tanka could be found in every major port all along China's central coastline, from Hainan Island in the south to Shanghai in the north).
+The "Tanka" of today are mostly poor Chinese villagers from the mainland of china who eke out a subsistence living as old-fashioned fishermen in Aberdeen Bay (the original Tanka could be found in every major port all along China's central coastline, from Hainan Island in the south to Shanghai in the north).
 Many of the junks of today are hardly longer than an ordinary rowboat, though they are wider and are typically covered with a rounded, horizontally-placed covering, or tarp, which serves as a roof, causing them to resemble wheel-less, floating versions of the "covered wagons" of the American West.

 Some present-day junks are larger (the original Chinese junk could be as large as the largest British merchant vessels of the 18th and 19th centuries, and they regularly plied both the Pacific and the Atlantic Ocean), while some are in fact what one would call a junk-rigged yacht, i.e., a full-sized, modern yacht equipped with a modified junk sail.
 One can in fact rent a medium-sized to yacht-sized junk at Aberdeen Bay for longer or shorter periods.
 The medium-sized, older-style junks - but equipped with an inboard motor - still have the covered wagon look and therefore possess an ambiance that is absolutely priceless.
 They are shady yet breezy, cozy, very sea-worthy, and provide some of the best vistas of Hong Kong that can be had by sea.
 It is a great alternative way to enjoy Hong Kong during the summer.